Hunter (1984 American TV series): Episodes

-Season one (1984–85)
+Season 1 (1984–85)

-The show began in a Tuesday night time slot with the two-part pilot episodes of "Hunter" initially broadcast in a time slot on a Friday night, competing for ratings against the popular Dallas.
-The show struggled to attract an audience and drew criticism for its often graphic depiction of violence.
+The show began in a Tuesday nighttime slot with the two-part pilot episodes of Hunter initially broadcast in a time slot on a Friday night, competing for ratings against the popular Dallas.
+The show struggled to attract an audience and drew criticism for its often-graphic depiction of violence.
 In the first season, the producers sought to create a hook by giving the main character a catchphrase, "Works for me", which was sometimes used two or three times in an episode and was even added to the end of Mike Post and Pete Carpenter's opening theme music.
 Several early episodes featured montages set to popular songs from the 1960s, 1970s, and 1980s, in a style similar to Miami Vice.

-Midway through the first season, with low ratings still, Cannell gave network chief Brandon Tartikoff a private screening of a two-part episode ("The Snow Queen") that had not yet aired, and asked him to give the show more time to attract viewers.
+Midway through the first season, with low ratings still, Cannell gave network chief Brandon Tartikoff a private screening of the two-part episode "The Snow Queen", which had not yet aired, and asked him to give the show more time to attract viewers.
 Tartikoff agreed and put the show on hiatus until a better time slot could be found.
 Two months later, Hunter resumed, this time on Saturday nights, and viewership slowly started to rise.
 The first season finished in 65th place.